How to find the Friends Meeting House in Cheltenham

 In addition to the one-way traffic directions indicated by arrows

-on the map, note that Portland Street, north of St Margaret’s Road,
+Similarly Portland Street, north of St Margaret’s Road,

 has a contraflow bus & cycle lane southbound.
 The Portland Street